Table of Contents

 The Amancaya Reserve Red Blend 2017 is a mix of 72% Malbec and 28% Cabernet Sauvignon sourced from estate and contracted vineyards in the foothills of the Andes in the Mendoza region of Argentina.
-The grapevines are all 30 plus years old are situated between 2,600 and 4,600 feet in altitude.
+The grapevines are all 30-plus years old and are situated between 2,600 and 4,600 feet in altitude.

 Amancaya is a joint project between Domaines Baron de Rothschild (Lafite) of Bordeaux fame and Nicolas Catena (Argentina) known as Bodega Caro.
 Both wine establishments have roots that go back to the 1800s are synonymous with quality wine.

 As a side story that is also related to this wine, Malbec was one of the main grapes used in Bordeaux blends in the 1800s.
 In France, there was a wave of pest and disease attacks in the vineyards, and whole vintages of certain grapes were wiped out.
 It got so bad that French winemakers went to Rioja in Spain to secure wine to replace the lost French wine.

 At some point the Bordeaux estates stopped planting Malbec, there were just too many disastrous years.
 The Malbec grape from the 1800s died out in France, they thought it was lost forever.
 That is until DNA tests showed that the Argentinean Malbec vines had originally come from Bordeaux.